b-i-bob/essential_sql_tips_and_tricks/perhaps_you_need_a_multi_level_query.md

     WHERE U.date_of_birth < (SELECT MAX(Y.date_of_birth) FROM users AS Y)
     )
 ```
+The innermost `SELECT` is finding the birthday of the youngest users.
+The `SELECT` in the middle is finding the birthday of the users who are youngest among those not born on the same day as the youngest users.
+The outermost `SELECT` is returning the name and birthday of the second youngest users.

-There is another alternative which uses window functions.
+There is another alternative which uses window functions and one less `SELECT`.
 ```sql
 SELECT X.username, X.date_of_birth
 FROM (